liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/05-using-get-entries-screenlet.markdown

 Guestbook List Screenlet didn't need extra listener methods, you used it in `GuestbooksActivity` by implementing the [`BaseListListener` interface](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/BaseListListener.java) with `GuestbookModel` as a type argument.
-Entry List Screenlet doesn't need extra listener methods either.
+Entry List Screenlet also doesn't need extra listener methods.
 Like Guestbook List Screenlet, you can use it by implementing `BaseListListener` with its model class as a type argument.

 Change `EntriesFragment`'s class declaration to implement